 University Housing's Commitment to Sustainable Design

 Buildings significantly impact the natural environment and resources.
 However, with some forethought and planning, these environmental impacts and the associated economic costs can be reduced.
 Throughout the construction planning process, opportunities for sustainable development, the green design, improved indoor air quality, and water and energy efficiency have been implemented.
 By adopting green building strategies that save money and minimize impact on the environment, University Housing demonstrates its desire to be a good steward of the present and a builder for the future.
+To this end Building 1516 has been awarded LEED Gold certification.

-Now that the construction of Building 1516 is complete, University Housing is seeking LEED certification for UGA's first "green" residence hall.
 The Leadership in Energy and Environmental Design (LEED) Green Building Rating System provides a set of standards for environmentally sustainable construction and maintenance.
 LEED-certified buildings use key resources more efficiently when compared to other buildings.
 In addition, LEED-certified buildings have healthier environments, which in turn contribute to higher productivity and improved health and comfort to residents and staff.